chakshugupta774/Shopping_trend_analysis/README.md

-# Identify Shopping Trend analysis
+# Identify Shopping Trends using Analysis